neopass/neopass/README.md

 import neopass, { INeoConfig } from 'neopass'

 const config: INeoConfig = {
-  useBuiltinDetectorss: true, // default

-  // Configure the passphrase detector for passwords of 20 or more characters.
-  passphrase: 'passphrase:min=20',

-  // These are run when validate is called.
   validators: [
+    // Passwords with 20 or more characters will be treated as passphrases.
+    'passphrase:min=20',
     'length:min=10,max=72',
     'classes:and=ul,or=ds',
   ]